-State and local property taxes are higher in Utah than they are in some of their neighbors, but it is still a competitive place to be.
+State and local property taxes are higher in Utah than in some of their neighbors, but it is still a competitive place.
 The property tax rate in 2020 was 0.66%, which places you in the 11th best state.
 The typical homeowner only pays about $1,600 per year.

 Are You Ready to Move to Utah?